 Risk of infection is often based on the tasks workers are performing and local community disease outbreak conditions.
 Job task risks can be categorized as:

-Working alone or in a physically distanced cohort
+Working alone or in small teams

 Little or no interaction with others